felixCheungcheung/mixing_secrets_v2/README.md

 ## Download the published MS21 dataset from zenodo:
 The link to the dataset from zenodo is coming soon!!
 It is big and I need to contact zenodo to increase my quota.

-After Downloading from Zenodo, Unzip and go to my forked slakh-utils [repository](https://github.com/felixCheungcheung/slakh-utils/tree/master/conversion) to convert the audio from flac to wav format.
+After Downloading from Zenodo, Unzip and go to my forked slakh-utils [repository](https://github.com/felixCheungcheung/slakh-utils/tree/master/conversion) to convert the audio files from .flac to .wav format.

 ## Purpose of this repository:
 This repository contains the scripts for constructing MS21.
 This data is only for **research purpose**.